 The Life Cycle Of Mushrooms

-Mushrooms aren’t plants, they are fungi, and they act a bit differently than we might assume.
+Mushrooms aren’t plants, they are fungi, and they act a bit differently.
 For example, fungi don’t use photosynthesis and not all fungi breathe carbon dioxide.
 Instead, some breathe oxygen like humans – remember that one for later.

-The world of fungi is a deep rabbit hole of fun facts, but today we’ll stick to basics of how mushrooms reproduce so you can figure out what to expect when growing a crop of shrooms.
+The world of fungi is a deep rabbit hole of fun facts, but today we’ll stick to the basics, how mushrooms reproduce, so you can figure out what to expect when growing a crop.

-Mushrooms start out as spores, which are like seeds.
-Mushrooms produce fruits (the part you eat) and release spores when they are at the end of their life cycle and are looking to reproduce.
+Mushrooms start out as spores, which are very reminiscent of plant seeds.
+Mushrooms produce fruits (the part you eat, again, like plants) and, at the end of their life cycle, begin looking to reproduce, and release their spores.

 Hyphae and Mycelium

-When spores released by a mushroom find each other, they join together to form hyphae.
+When spores released by mushrooms find each other, they join together to form hyphae.
 As various hyphae become interconnected, they form a network called mycelium.

 Mycelium can be thought of as mushroom roots but is also the immune and digestive system producing enzymes to break down the food or battle invaders.